bjamturley/MedSchoolAtlas/Microbiology/Hospital Acquired Infections.md

 *Pro tip: "cine" means motion.
 Therefore "acine" means no motion.*

 Naturally inhabit water an soil and can survive in iron limited host environments.
 They can form biofilms on **mucosal surfaces and medical devices**.
-## Antibiotic resistance
+## Antibiotics resistance
 In addition to below, can also acquire foreign genetic material to enhance survival and increase resistance to antimicrobial agents.
-## Antibiotics resistance
 ### Intrinsic resistance
 - Decreased permeability of the membrane
 - Efflux pumps